CartoDB/documentation/app/content/react/guides/layers.md

 ### Layer types

-CARTO for React uses deck.gl for visualization, so you can use any [deck.gl layer](https://deck.gl/docs/api-reference/layers), not only the specific CARTO submodule layers ([CartoSQLLayer](https://deck.gl/docs/api-reference/carto/carto-sql-layer) and [CartoBQTilerLayer](https://deck.gl/docs/api-reference/carto/carto-bqtiler-layer)).
+CARTO for React uses deck.gl for visualization, so you can use any [deck.gl layer](https://deck.gl/docs/api-reference/layers), not only the specific CARTO submodule layers ([CartoLayer](https://deck.gl/docs/api-reference/carto/carto-layer), [CartoSQLLayer](https://deck.gl/docs/api-reference/carto/carto-sql-layer) and [CartoBQTilerLayer](https://deck.gl/docs/api-reference/carto/carto-bqtiler-layer)).

-If you use the code generator for adding your layers (see [below](#creating-a-layer)), it will create one of the specific CARTO submodule layers depending on the associated source.
+If you use the code generator for adding your layers (see [below](#creating-a-layer)), it will always create a `CartoLayer` because it supports all the different data sources and the other layers will be removed in a future deck.gl version.

 ### Layer sources

 If you are working with a CARTO for deck.gl layer, you can associate it with a source (CARTO dataset or BigQuery tileset).
-The source provides `data` and, optionally, `credentials` properties that are used by CARTO for deck.gl to retrieve the vector tiles.
+The source provides `data`, `type`, `connection` and, optionally, `credentials` properties that are used by CARTO for deck.gl to retrieve the vector tiles.

 If you need to use a different deck.gl layer (i.e. TripsLayer), you can't associate the layer with a source and you need to take care of providing the data for the layer in the expected format.